wcwcaseman/UdacityProjectOne/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Books.js # Component for displaying a book
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── BookList.js # Component for the main page display the booklist categories ├── BookShelf.js # Component for displaying a list of Books ├── BookShelfChanger.js # Component select list for moving Books to different categories ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg